lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - import/export of types
 - globals of pointer type
 - non-native types (host types)

-TBD - probably
-- type checks at the call-in boundary?

 TBD - probably not
 - cond